intuosol/widget_snippet/README.md

 - `WidgetSnippet()`: Renders the widget and its code directly within the current UI (inline display)
 - `WidgetSnippet.showModal()`: Automatically chooses between popup dialog or bottom sheet based on screen size
-- `WidgetSnippet.bottomSheet()`: Shows a bottom sheet containing the widget preview, code snippet, and action buttons
+- `WidgetSnippet.showBottomSheet()`: Shows a bottom sheet containing the widget preview, code snippet, and action buttons
-- `WidgetSnippet.popup()`: Displays the widget and code in a popup dialog
+- `WidgetSnippet.showPopup()`: Displays the widget and code in a popup dialog
 - `WidgetSnippet.showFullScreen()`: Navigates to a full-screen page displaying the widget and its code

 ## Customization

-You can customize the appearance and behavior of your widget snippets using the `SnippetConfig` class:
+You can customize the appearance and behavior of your widget snippets using the `WidgetSnippetConfig` class:

 <?code-excerpt "doc_examples/customization_example.dart (build)"?>